Sodomy: Hebrew Bible

-In Ezekiel 16, a long comparison is made between Sodom and the kingdom of Judah.
-"Yet you have not merely walked in their ways or done according to their abominations; but, as if that were too little, you acted more corruptly in all your conduct than they." (v.
+In Ezekiel 16, a long comparison is made between Sodom and the kingdom of Judah: "Yet you have not merely walked in their ways or done according to their abominations; but, as if that were too little, you acted more corruptly in all your conduct than they." (v.
 47, NASB) "Behold, this was the guilt of your sister Sodom: she and her daughters had arrogance, abundant food and careless ease, but she did not help the poor and needy.
-Thus they were haughty and committed abominations before Me. (vss.
-49–50, NASB) (Note that the Hebrew for the word "thus" is the conjunction "ו" which is usually translated "and", therefore KJV, NIV, and CEV omit the word entirely.)
+Thus they were haughty and committed abominations before Me." (vss.
+49–50, NASB) (The Hebrew for the word "thus" is the conjunction "ו" which is usually translated "and", therefore KJV, NIV, and CEV omit the word entirely.)

 There is no explicit mention of any sexual sin in Ezekiel's summation and "abomination" is used to describe many sins.